 You are in charge.
 Trust in who you are.
 Trust in what your gut is telling you.
 Let your common sense be the one to decide what is real, what is threatening and what is worth spending your time and energy thinking about.

-When 2 + 2 doesn’t equal 4…..when something doesn’t make sense to you….chalk it up to brain junk and do your best to distract yourself from it and let it go.
+When anxiety is trying to tell you that 2 + 2 doesn’t equal 4….when you are feeling sensations and having thoughts that don’t seem to be based on anything “real”, chalk it up to brain junk and do your best to distract yourself from it and let it go.

 Its not easy to do.
 In fact it can feel damn near impossible.
 Work with this affirmation every day to make it easier.
 Its “Life Class” for your brain and subconscious.
 They can’t learn what you aren’t doing and what you aren’t saying.
 Teach them that that you are in control of your life and confident in who you are by repeating this as often as you can over the next week.